sebastian962/sebastian962/README.md

 - 👋 Hi, I’m Sebastian, from Argentina 🇦🇷
 - 👀 I’m interested in new technologies and in improve my knowledge
-- 🌱 I’m currently learning Terraform!
 - 💞️ I’m looking to collaborate on an any great project
 - 📫 Want to reach me? my email address is sebastian962@gmail.com
+-  🌱 I’m currently learning Terraform!
+-  📺 before i learned jenkins.

 <!---
 sebastian962/sebastian962 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.